 • Less than 2.0 mmol/L for triglycerides2

 The prescription of statin therapies for dyslipidaemia has received a great deal of attention of the past 5-10 years.
 Management of cardiovascular risk should include a strong focus on lifestyle changes, including regular physical activity and exercise as well as improving the diet and reducing body fat.
-Exercise is a low-cost, readily available treatment modality with proven benefits for lipid and lipoprotein levels (3,4)
+Luckily, exercise is a low-cost, readily available treatment modality with proven benefits for lipid and lipoprotein levels (3,4)

 So what are the recommendations for high cholesterol & exercise?

-In order to improve lipid profiles and reduce cardiovascular risk, people with high cholesterol should aim for aerobic exercise for at least 30 minutes on most, if not all, days of the week.
+It is important to improve lipid profiles and reduce cardiovascular risk, people with high cholesterol should aim for aerobic exercise for at least 30 minutes on most, if not all, days of the week.
 A useful strategy of doing so may doing shorter bouts of 10 minutes at a time and building up.